Yggdroot/LeaderF/README.md

                         `$HOME/.config/git/ignore`).
   --no-ignore-parent    Don't respect ignore files (.gitignore, .ignore, etc.) in parent directories.
   --no-ignore-vcs       Don't respect version control ignore files (.gitignore, etc.).
+  --no-pcre2-unicode    When PCRE2 matching is enabled, this flag will disable
+                        Unicode mode, which is otherwise enabled by default.
   -E <ENCODING>, --encoding <ENCODING>
                         Specify the text encoding that rg will use on all files searched.
   -M <NUM>, --max-columns <NUM>